oneroyalace/YoutubeArchiver/README.md

 4. Create an "API Key" credential.

 ## Setting environment variables
 Set the `YOUTUBE_API_KEY` environment variable equal to the API key generated above.
+Make sure not to commit the API key to git!